Recap / Asterix the Gladiator

 - What's Up, King Dude?:

 Gladiators: Ave Caesar!
-Those who are about to die salute you!
+We who are about to die salute you!

 Asterix and Obelix: Hiya, Julie!
 How ya doing?note